-I affirm that I have read and understand the Bluefield State College General Catalog statements on academic integrity and academic dishonesty, and the Student Handbook/Planner statements on plagiarism and records.
+I affirm that I have read and understand the Bluefield State University General Catalog statements on academic integrity and academic dishonesty, and the Student Handbook/Planner statements on plagiarism and records.
 I am responsible for the work that I submit herewith.
 I am also ethically responsible for maintaining the academic integrity statement by reporting any instances of academic dishonesty to the appropriate faculty member or administrator.

-https://catalog.bluefieldstate.edu/content.php?catoid=8&navoid=672&hl=honesty&returnto=search
+https://catalog.bluefieldstate.edu/content.php?catoid=8&navoid=672&hl=ho nesty&returnto=search

 Students who do not sign the policy statement must meet with their instructor to discuss the reason why he or she refused to sign it.
 Refusal to sign the policy or to explain the reason for not signing the policy will result in a mandatory "F" on the assignment.
-It is also the student's responsibility to read the BSC catalog.
+It is also the student's responsibility to read the BSU catalog.

-rudent Signature:

-ate:

 Venipuncture Performance

-cudents are not permitted to perform venipuncture and/or administer contrast on a atient as part of their clinical education.
-Students will be instructed in basic enipuncture as part of the Radiographic Procedures III course.
+Students are not permitted to perform venipuncture and/or administer contrast on a patient as part of their clinical education.
+Students will be instructed in basic venipuncture as part of the Radiographic Procedures III course.

-rudent Signature:

-Date: